eosnetworkfoundation/docs/docs/20_smart-contracts/40_guides/10_create_smart_contracts_guide.md

 });
 ```

-The code above uses emplace method to insert a new row into the table, and specifies the user's account name and balance as the values for the row's fields.
+The code above uses emplace method to insert a new row into the table, and sets the user's account name and balance as the values for the row's fields.

 ### Multi-index: Modify Existing Data